YusiferZendric/YusiferZendric/README.md

 Web and Python Programmer
 ---------------------------------

-I've been learning to code for 2 years now (on hiatus because of Exam preparation).
-Currently I am in Grade 12 and very much interested in Data Science to pursue as a career option.
+I've been learning to code for 2 years now.
+Currently I am in Grade 10 and very much interested in Data Science to pursue as a career option.
 I have been making a wide variety of projects in python and Web as well...

 * 🌍  I'm based in Delhi, India
 * ✉️  You can contact me at [mail](mailto:adityasenpai396@gmail.com)